lmredington/Kali-Linux-Pen-Testing-Network-Tools/Papers/PaperReview/Getting_pwnd_by_AI_Penetration_Testing_with_Large_Language_Models.md

 [Github](https://github.com/ipa-lab/hackingBuddyGPT)

 Purpose: allow for realistic evaluation
 - Python script that uses SSH to connect to a deliberately vulnerable lin.security Linux virtual machine
 - Uses GPT3.5-turbo
 - uses command output to identify potential security vulnerabilities (and provide exploitation example)
 - suggested system commands were based upon pattern-matching and not on a deeper understanding of the Linux system or on model building
-	- The ethics filter was infrequently triggered (triggered more when asking "detail additional vulnerabilities")
+- Ethics filter was infrequently triggered (triggered more when asking "detail additional vulnerabilities")

 Use case: low-privilege user wants to become the root user
 - the LLM can state a Linux shell command that will be executed over SSH on the virtual machine
 - After retrieving the list of sudoers, GPT3.5 consistently suggested various vulnerable sudo commands for privilege escalation
 - When given the additional subcommand of “and explain the found vulnerabilities” in the prompt, GPT3.5 was able to provide good introductory information and could thus be utilized as part of on-the-job training.

 Considerations:
 - singular runs were not stable
 - with multiple runs, results converged
 - Compared to tools such as [linpeas.sh](https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS), LLMs seem to be less deterministic
 - switching from OpenAI to one of the locally running LLMs would remove all server-side ethics checks
 - Using LLMs to generate and optimize the prompts themselves, similar to AutoGPT, might improve their effectiveness (current is static and manual)

 <br>